-We are delighted to announce that LSI Stone have joined the Ethical Stone Register.
-Following completion of the required questionnaire LSI Stone have become the first Declaration level Ethical Stone Register members, providing their clients with the assurance that comes from using an ESR member company.
-They will join the ever-growing list of companies and stones on the Ethical Stone Register.
+We are delighted to announce that LSI Stone has joined the Ethical Stone Register.
+Following completion of the required questionnaire LSI Stone have become the first Declaration level Ethical Stone Register members, providing their clients with the assurance that their material comes from an ESR member company.
+They will join the list of stones companies on the Ethical Stone Register.

-LSI Stone is a Portuguese company with extensive experience in large projects, specialising in cut to size projects, coverings, cladding, facades, tiles, and more.
+LSI Stone is a Portuguese company with extensive experience in big projects, specialising in cut-to-size projects, coverings, cladding, facades, tiles, and more.
 They are suppliers of a wide variety of limestones, marbles and granites.

 Verification – At this tier, the claims made by a company at the Declaration level will be externally verified.
 The initial verification will be for the company rather than each material they supply; however, they may choose to have some, or all of their stones included at Verification level.
 This will involve an independent auditor assessing the journey of the material and ensuring that the responsible and ethical sourcing criteria are met the whole way along the supply chain.
 Only verified stones will appear on the Register itself.